-Input Connector Types
+Common Input Connector Types

 DVI INPUT

-DVI was developed to create an industry standard for the transfer of digital video content.
-The interface is designed to transmit uncompressed digital video and can be configured to support multiple modes such as DVI-D (digital only) or DVI-I (digital and analog).
-Featuring support for analog connections as well, the DVI specification provides optional compatibility with the VGA interface.
+DVI Input Connector CableDVI was developed to create an industry standard for transferring digital video content.
+The interface is designed to transmit uncompressed digital video and can be configured to support multiple modes, such as DVI-D (digital only) or DVI-I (digital and analog).
+The DVI specification also features support for analog connections and provides optional compatibility with the VGA interface.
 DVI input is a type of video input found on modern television and computer equipment.
-It offers superior quality to that of component and is comparable with HDMI.
+It offers superior quality to that of a component and is comparable with HDMI.

 HD15 (VGA) INPUT

-A Video Graphics Array (VGA) connector is a three-row 15-pin DE-15 connector.
-The 15-pin VGA connector is found on many video cards, computer monitors, and high definition television sets.
-On laptop computers or other small devices, a mini-VGA port is sometimes used in place of the full-sized VGA connector.
-DE-15 is also conventionally called RGB connector, D-sub 15, mini sub D15, mini D15, DB-15, HDB-15, HD-15 or HD15 (High Density, to distinguish it from the older and less flexible DE-9 connector used on some older VGA cards, which has the same shell size but only two rows of pins).
-VGA connectors and cables carry analog component RGBHV (red, green, blue, horizontal sync, vertical sync) video signals, and VESA Display Data Channel (VESA DDC) data.
+HD15 VGA Input Connector CableA Video Graphics Array (VGA) connector is a three-row 15-pin DE-15 connector.
+The 15-pin VGA connector is found on many video cards, computer monitors, and high-definition television sets.
+A mini-VGA port is sometimes used instead of the full-sized VGA connector on laptop computers or other small devices.
+DE-15 is also conventionally called RGB connector, D-sub 15, mini sub-D15, mini D15, DB-15, HDB-15, HD-15, or HD15 (High Density, to distinguish it from the older and less flexible DE-9 connector used on some older VGA cards, which has the same shell size but only two rows of pins).
+VGA connectors and cables carry analog components of RGBHV (red, green, blue, horizontal sync, vertical sync) video signals and VESA Display Data Channel (VESA DDC) data.

 S-VIDEO INPUT

-Short for Super-Video, a technology for transmitting video signals over a cable by dividing the video information into two separate signals: one for color (chrominance), and the other for brightness (luminance).
-When sent to a television, this produces sharper images than composite video , where the video information is transmitted as a single signal over one wire.
+S-Video Input Connector CableShort for Super-Video, this technology transmits video signals over a cable by dividing the video information into two separate signals: color (chrominance) and brightness (luminance).
+When sent to a television, this produces sharper images than composite video, where the video information is transmitted as a single signal over one wire.
 This is because televisions are designed to display separate Luminance (Y) and Chrominance (C) signals.
 (The terms Y/C video and S-Video are the same.)

 COMPOSITE INPUT